jwittkoski/udev-video-examples/README.md

 For most of these examples you'll need to tweak them for your own setup.
 You'll likely have to determine and update the examples with one or more of the following for your own setup:
 * The values for the PCI slots your devices are installed in
-* Serial numbers for your device
+* Serial numbers for your devices

 The rules files (with your customizations) should be placed in `/etc/udev/rules.d`.